ascend4/ascend4/HYBRID.md

 This is mainly a runtime polish issue rather than a semantic gap.

+### 5. Opt-in hybrid trace now exists for debugging

+The IDA wrapper now has a lightweight opt-in event trace:

+- set `ASCEND_HYBRID_TRACE=1`
+- the solver will emit checkpoint lines around event iteration and continuation
+- current output includes:
+  - checkpoint label and time
+  - currently selected solver
+  - discrete variables participating in `WHEN`s
+  - active `WHEN` cases

+This is still developer-oriented rather than polished user-facing output, but it is already useful for diagnosing event-iteration and reconfiguration bugs.

 ## Future Work

 Near term:

 1. define and harden the replacing semantics between sibling selector cases now that the first-cut state-local equation path exists
+   - treat this mainly as a validation/diagnostics problem now, because the basic ACTIVE-bit replacement is already in place
 2. extend the `models/johnpye/dyn` examples from first-cut working cases to richer settling/mode-holding examples
 3. improve selector exhaustiveness diagnostics and browser/tree presentation